hrudayhyaswin-ux/civiceye-ai2/USER_MANUAL.md

 - Complaint tracking for citizens.
 - Complaint management and analytics for administrators.

-## Citizen Portal
+# Citizen Portal User Guide

-### Step 1: Open the Portal
+## Step 1: Access the Portal

-1. Open the CivicEye AI India portal.
+Open the CivicEye AI India Portal using your web browser.

-2. No login is required.
+* No registration or login is required.
-3. You can start reporting an issue directly.
+* You can begin submitting a complaint immediately.

+---

-### Step 2: Create a Complaint
+## Step 2: Submit a Complaint

-1. On the dashboard, click **Report Issue**.
+From the home dashboard, select **Report an Issue**.

-2. Choose one or more of the following input methods:
+You may provide complaint details using one or more of the following methods:

-#### Text Input
+### Text Submission

-Type your complaint in any supported language.
+Enter your complaint in any supported language.

 **Example:**
-> Street lights are not working near the bus stop.

-#### Voice Input
-1. Click the microphone button.
-2. Speak naturally and clearly.
-3. The system automatically converts your speech into text.

-#### Proof image Upload
-Upload relevant images such as:
-- Road damage.
-- Garbage accumulation.
-- Water leakage.
-- Public infrastructure issues.

-#### Location Input
-- Allow location access for automatic detection, or
-- Select or enter the location manually.

-### Step 3: AI Analysis
-After the complaint is entered, the system automatically performs the following actions:
-- Converts voice input to text.
-- Detects the complaint language.
-- Generates a concise summary.
-- Identifies the complaint category.
-- Suggests the appropriate government department.
-- Assigns a priority level.

-### Step 4: Review and Submit
-Before submission, review the generated complaint details:
-- Complaint summary.
-- Category.
-- Suggested department.
-- Priority score.

-If everything is correct, click **Submit**.

-### Step 5: Track Complaint Status
-1. Navigate to **My Complaints**.
-2. View the following details for each complaint:
-- Ticket ID.
-- Current status.
-- Assigned department.
-- Submission date.
-- Resolution updates.
+> Street lights near the bus stand have not been functioning for several days.

+### Voice Submission

+* Click the **Microphone** icon.
+* Speak your complaint clearly.
+* The system automatically converts your speech into text.

+### Image Upload

+Upload supporting photographs related to the issue, such as:

+* Potholes or damaged roads
+* Overflowing garbage bins
+* Water leakage problems
+* Damaged public infrastructure

+### Location Information

+You can:

+* Allow automatic location detection, or
+* Manually enter or select the complaint location.

+---

+## Step 3: AI-Powered Processing

+Once the complaint is entered, the platform automatically:

+* Converts voice recordings into text.
+* Identifies the language of the complaint.
+* Generates a brief complaint summary.
+* Classifies the issue category.
+* Recommends the appropriate government department.
+* Assigns a priority level based on urgency.

+---

+## Step 4: Verify and Submit

+Review the generated complaint details before submission:

+* Complaint summary
+* Issue category
+* Recommended department
+* Priority level

+If the information is accurate, click **Submit Complaint**.

+---

+## Step 5: Monitor Complaint Progress

+Go to **My Complaints** to track submitted issues.

+The portal displays:

+* Complaint/Ticket ID
+* Current complaint status
+* Assigned department
+* Date of submission
+* Resolution and progress updates

+You can check the status of your complaint at any time through the portal.

 ## Admin Dashboard